 Survey taking fatigue is when someone’s in the middle of a survey and gets tired of the questions.
 This can affect the quality of their response because they may skip questions or spend minimal time answering questions.
 It can even cause them to abandon the survey completely.

-Since good customer service depends on obtaining and reviewing feedback, we don’t recommend banning surveys completely.
+Since good customer service depends on obtaining and reviewing feedback, we don’t recommend banning surveys.
 Instead, focus on mitigating the effect of survey fatigue.

-Here’s a short and sweet overview that address both types of survey fatigue:
+Here’s a short and sweet overview that addresses both types of survey fatigue:

 - Don’t over-survey your audience